retypeapp/retype/roadmap.md

 The entire release archives of Retype is available on [NPM](https://www.npmjs.com/package/retypeapp) or [NuGet](https://nuget.org/packages/retypeapp).

 !!!
 Need a new feature in Retype?
-Start a [discussion](https://github.com/retypeapp/retype/discussions) and let's chat. :icon-comment:
+Open a new [issue](https://github.com/retypeapp/retype/issues) and let's chat. :icon-comment:
 !!!

 ---